TobiOlajumoke/terraform-ansible-project/README.md

 2. `cd terraform` into Terraform folder and run the following commands:

+- Initialize Terraform: Initialize Terraform in the project directory.
 ```
 terraform init
 ```
+- Review the Terraform Plan: Generate and review the execution plan to ensure it matches your expectations.
 ```
 terraform plan
 ```

+- Apply Terraform Changes: Apply the Terraform configuration to create the infrastructure.
 ```
 terraform apply
 ```

+Enter `yes` when prompted to confirm the changes.

+- Verify the Deployment: Once the Terraform execution completes, verify that the EC2 instance is successfully provisioned in the AWS Management Console.

-once your instance is running connect via ssh with your local machine with the ip you specified above:
+- once your instance is running connect via ssh with your local machine with the ip you specified above:

 ```